aphil013/rshell/README.md

 the user(s) use only.
 The terminal will overlook anything entered after

 #Bugs
-The combination of connectors without commands causes the program to seg fault.
+The sequence `$ || &&` causes the shell to output a non-fatal error

+More than 3 connectors with no command causes a logical error

-Echo and change directory (cd) are not supported.
+Change directory (cd) is not currently supported